DRMacIver/each/README.rst

 .. code-block:: bash

     each some-input-directory 'some command to run' --destination="output directory"

+Commands can be arbitrary shell commands (and will be run by ``$SHELL -c 'some command to run'`` by default).

+By default, the file's contents will be passed to the child process's stdin.
+If you want to pass the file by name, you can use the special string `{}`.
+If you do, the file to be processed will be substituted for it (with its absolute path name) and stdin will be empty.

 More advanced usage options are available from ``each --help``.